+The numerical solution of the indefinite time-harmonic Maxwell equations suffers from the following two challenges.
+First, on a non-convex domain, the solution of Maxwell equations is only in $[H^s(\Omega)]^3$ with $s\in (1/2,1)$.
+A direct application of continuous finite element methods will result in a discrete solution that converges to a spurious solution.
+Second, the quality of numerical solutions to the Maxwell equation depends significantly on the wavenumber $k$.
 Different methods are applied to solve the electromagnetic models, including boundary integral methods \cite{MR3207533,MR3267105,MR1822275}, boundary element methods \cite{MR744924,MR1935806}, and finite element methods.
 The finite element method was the most popular computational technique for solving the time-harmonic Maxwell equation.
-In particular, finite element methods using $\bm{H}(\text{curl};\Omega)$-conforming edge elements have been studied in vast literatures for \eqref{source} and its reduced problem where $\nabla\cdot \bm f=0$, see \cite{MR592160,MR864305,MR2009375,MR2059447,MR2536902,MR2869030}.
-Moreover, preconditioners for finite element methods solving the {\em indefinite} Maxwell equations were investigated in \cite{MR1609607,MR2902419,MR1933811,MR2310392} and the references therein.
-Since the late 1970s, the discontinuous Galerkin (DG) methods have become increasingly popular due to its attractive features, including preserving local conservation of physical quantities, their flexible in meshing, easy of design and implementation, their suitable in parallel computation, and easy of use within an $hp$-adaptive strategy.
-DG methods for solving the time-harmonic Maxwell equations with zero wavenumber were first developed in \cite{MR1972732, MR2051073}.
-Later, interior penalty discontinuous Galerkin (IPDG) methods for the {\em indefinite} Maxwell equations was studied in \cite{MR1929626,MR2671288}.
-Since there was no wavenumber explicit regularity result available for the time-harmonic Maxwell equation with the {\em perfect conducting boundary condition} \eqref{boundary}, the constants in stability results and error estimates of the IPDG methods in \cite{MR1929626} are highly dependent on the wavenumber.
+In particular, finite element methods using $\bm{H}(\text{curl};\Omega)$-conforming edge elements have been studied in vast literatures for \eqref{source} and its reduced problem where $\nabla\cdot \bm f=0$, see \cite{MR592160,MR864305,MR2009375,MR2059447,MR2536902,MR2869030,Brenner2006DivF}.
+Meanwhile, preconditioners for finite element methods solving the {\em indefinite} Maxwell equations were investigated in \cite{MR1609607,MR2902419,MR1933811,MR2310392} and the references therein.
+Since the late 1970s, the discontinuous Galerkin (DG) methods have become increasingly popular due to some attractive features, including preserving local conservation of physical quantities, flexible in meshing and parallel computation, ease of design, implementation, and $hp$-adaptive strategy.
+DG methods for solving the time-harmonic Maxwell equations with zero wavenumber were first developed in \cite{MR1972732, MR2051073}, and then interior penalty discontinuous Galerkin (IPDG) methods for the {\em indefinite} Maxwell equations were studied in \cite{MR1929626,MR2671288} as well as for curl-curl problems in \cite{Brenner2008IPCurl}.
+We notice that the constants in the stability results and error estimates of the IPDG methods in \cite{MR1929626} are highly dependent on the wavenumber.
 In \cite{MR3265182,MR2983024}, the authors proposed and analyzed DG methods for the {\em indefinite} Maxwell equations with the {\em impedance boundary condition}, and derived the wavenumber explicit convergence results.
 We would like to remark that there are no research on the error estimates with explicit wavenumber dependence for the {\em indefinite} Maxwell equations with the {\em perfect conducting boundary}.
 We should also mention that in \cite{MR2263045,MR2324460,MR2511729,MR2220916}, the DG methods for the spurious Maxwell modes were considered.